francescolagala/francescoreadme/validation.md

 public class EmployeeValidator implements Validator {

         //We are using this class to validate Employees.
 If we use the standard annotations we can just validate fields,
 	//here we can validate the whole object (in the aftermath)

-	@SuppressWarnings("rawtypes")
         public boolean supports(Class clazz) {
         return EmployeeDTO.class.equals(clazz);
     }